automated-ultramicrotomy/embl-system/Images/README.md

 # System Images

-Images of different system components
+Images/diagrams of different system components

-- **Microtome_pics** - images of the system and components
 - **box-images** - images of the interface box
 - **calibration** - diagrams / images of the calibration setup
 - **knife-tilt** - diagrams / images of the knife + motor